Results for GAMSAT March will be released in late May 2024 and the results for GAMSAT September will be released in mid November 2024.

 GAMSAT is developed to rigorous professional and technical standards.
 Test questions are designed and developed by a team of ACER writers, expert in their fields.
 All test questions must pass detailed panelling, trial testing, analysis and final review.
 The content, style, duration and sequencing of the tests are determined to ensure that the testing programme is relevant, fair, valid and reliable.
 GAMSAT test data is subjected to statistical analysis to check that each question has performed as required.
 Test questions in development are carefully scrutinised in an ongoing attempt to minimise gender, ethnic or religious bias, and to ensure that the test is culturally fair.
 The test may contain a small number of trial questions which may not contribute to test taker scores but allow us to ensure that new test questions are working to the expected standard.

-Candidates will receive a score for each of the three sections, together with an overall GAMSAT score.
-The overall score will be a weighted average of the three section scores.
+You will receive a score for each of the three sections, together with an overall GAMSAT score.
+The overall score is a weighted average of the three section scores.

-Each of the four GAMSAT scores will be expressed on a scale of 0 to 100.
+Each of the four GAMSAT scores is expressed on a scale of 0 to 100.
 These are not percentage marks.

-The overall GAMSAT score will be calculated using the following formula:
+The overall GAMSAT score is calculated using the following formula:

-To assist candidates in evaluating their test performance their scores will be accompanied by a chart showing an approximate percentile ranking for their overall score.
-This will give candidates an indication of how well they performed against other candidates in the same GAMSAT sitting.
-The universities will consider the section and overall scores, not the percentile ranking.
+To assist you in evaluating your test performance your scores will be accompanied by a chart showing an approximate percentile ranking for your overall score.
+This will give you an indication of how you have performed against other test takers in the same GAMSAT sitting as you.

 Scores are scaled by ACER to make them directly comparable from test to test.